skbkontur-ke/options/README.md

 ## Using option type

-Use [cement](https://github.com/skbkontur/cement#get-started) to add reference to Option type.
+Use [cement](https://github.com/skbkontur/cement#get-started) to add reference to Option type assembly.

 Execute that command in your cement module:
 `cm ref add ke-options your-csproj.csproj`